gis-ops/dbscan-clustering/README.md

 ```

-`Utils.js`?
+`utils.js`?
 This guy is new.
 We will use this file for a couple of functions to compute clusters and parse them.
-This will the Map class component a little cleaner.
+This will make the Map class component a little easier to read as the code is slowly exploding.
 Let's create it and add the following code block.

 ### Map/utils.js